AI Overviews don’t have to mean less traffic. With the right approach, they can drive more brand visibility and organic clicks.

 There was no dedicated or relevant landing page addressing the query, despite clear intent and commercial opportunity.

-Why AI Overviews feel disruptive, but yet can present an opportunity
+Why AI Overviews feel disruptive, yet can present an opportunity

 After more than 17 years working in SEO, one thing remains constant.
 Change is inevitable.